signalfx/gdi-specification/specification/semantic_conventions.md

 - OPTIONAL leading whitespace (tabs or spaces)
 - OPTIONAL "at "
-- `<function>` - Fully qualified name, i.e. containing the namespace, module and/or class name if applicable, of the function or method being invoked.
+- `<function>` - REQUIRED.
+Fully qualified name, i.e. containing the namespace, module and/or class name if applicable, of the function or method being invoked.
 - literal `(`
 - `<file>` - REQUIRED.
 The name of the source code file (including filename extension).
 If the function being executed is OS native, an implementation-specific indication SHOULD be used.
 If the source module